Loading Events

 DayDate (2026)Tournament StageNote

-SaturdayJanuary 31Qualifying Rounds (Day 1)Open seating and free entry for all fans.
+SaturdayJan 31Qualifying Rounds (Day 1)Family Day: Free entry for all fans.

 The Ultimate Fan Experience and Community Impact

 Beyond the world-class competition, the Mubadala Abu Dhabi Open ensures a comprehensive and immersive experience for attendees of all ages in its vibrant Fan Village.
-Fans can look forward to special appearances from their favourite players, live entertainment throughout the week, exciting contests offering exclusive prizes, and a wide selection of gourmet food and beverage options to indulge in.
+Fans can look forward to special appearances from their favourite players, live entertainment throughout the week, exciting contests offering exclusive prizes, and a wide selection of gourmet food and beverage options.

-• Kids Go Free: Children under 12 can attend the first five days of the tournament free of charge.
+• Kids Go Free: Children under 12 can attend the first five days (through Wednesday, Feb 4) free of charge.

-• Premium Options: For those seeking a truly luxurious experience, upgraded Courtside Hospitality tickets provide premium seating, exclusive lounge access, gourmet dining, and parking passes.
+• Premium Options: Upgraded Courtside Hospitality tickets provide premium seating, exclusive lounge access, and gourmet dining for those seeking a luxurious experience.

 Abu Dhabi Sports Council (ADSC)